-The Skidmore College Faculty Research Initiative Grant Program was established to
+The Skidmore College Faculty Initiative Grant Program was established to encourage

-encourage significant scholarly, curricular, and pedagogical efforts beyond what is
+significant scholarly, curricular, and pedagogical efforts beyond what is funded through

-funded through Faculty Development Grants.
-In the spring, the FDC will make up to
+Faculty Development Grants.
+In the spring, the FDC will make up to five awards of

-five awards of up to $3,000 each.
-The grant period will be between four to twelve
+up to $3,000 each.
+The grant period will be between four to twelve months from start

-months from start to finish.
-A final report on the project describing the results
+to finish.
+A final report on the project describing the results and significance of